 Trees, plants, vegetable gardens and all fruit plants need sixteen elements during their growth.
 Carbon, potassium, oxygen, phosphorus, hydrogen, nitrogen, iron, calcium, chlorine, magnesium, molybdenum, sulphur, manganese, zinc, copper and boron.
 Natural nutrients are obtained from air and water to a plant; they are oxygen, hydrogen and carbon.
-Primary nutrient are crucial to their growth and they are potassium, phosphorus, nitrogen.
+The primary nutrient is crucial to their growth and they are potassium, phosphorus, nitrogen.
 Secondary nutrients are available in soil with certain limitation as per geographic and they are sulphur, calcium and magnesium.
-Micro nutrient are the remaining element from the above briefed sixteen.
+Micronutrient is the remaining element from the above briefed sixteen.

 Classification of inorganic fertilizers:

-Inorganic fertilizers are those which are manufactured from a chemical process synthetically without using any bio mass.
-It is classified into: 1) Direct 2) Indirect.
+Inorganic fertilizers are those which are manufactured by a chemical process synthetically without using any biomass.
+It is classified into 1) Direct 2) Indirect.
 This classification is made based on agrochemical nature.

 - Direct fertilizers: plants directly assimilates the nutrient element present in the fertilizer

 - Indirect fertilizers: These are supporters and developer of the soil conditioning.
 They make the soil suitable by improving it mechanical, biological or chemical properties.

 - Direct fertilizers are classified based on the domination of the chemical element present in the compound mixture.
 They are termed as magnesium, potash, phosphatic and nitrogenous types.

 - Based on the presence of basic nutrient elements in a compound fertilizer, that fertilizer is termed as simple, double or triple fertilizers.

 - Micro fertilizers are those which contain micronutrients.

 Classification based on preparation: